 In accordance with the School Tobacco Control Act 128 of 2000, smoking in school or on school property is strictly prohibited, as well as the possession or use of any tobacco-related product.
 Tobacco includes a lighted or unlighted cigarette, cigar, pipe or other smoking product or material and smokeless tobacco in any form.
-It is illegal in the state of Pennsylvania for minors under 18 years of age to purchase cigarettes.
-In Delaware Valley High School, smoking or use of tobacco-related products is not permitted anywhere in the school building, on school grounds or at bus stops.
+It is illegal in the state of Pennsylvania for minors under 18 years of age to purchase tobacco.
+In Delaware Valley High School, smoking, use, or possession of tobacco-related products, including ecigarettes (i.e. vape pens, JUULs, Suorins, etc.), is not permitted anywhere in the school building, on school grounds or at bus stops.
+Additionally, the distribution, transfer, purchase, sale, or attempted transaction of tobacco-related products, including e-cigarettes, is strictly prohibited.
 This prohibition extends to all buses, vans, and other vehicles owned by, leased by, or under the control of the school district.
 The prohibition further extends to all school buildings, stadiums, bleachers or any other form of property owned by, leased by, or under the control of the school district.
-Smoking or use of tobacco-related products is not permitted in cars parked on school grounds, nor is it permitted during any school activity, day or night.
+Smoking, use, or possession of tobacco-related products, including e-cigarettes, is not permitted in cars parked on school grounds, nor is it permitted during any school activity, day or night.
 In addition to disciplinary action, students will be subject to monetary fines as imposed by the magistrate's office.
 These fines may be imposed for each incident.